Judhajit-Roy/NLP-Word-Translation/README.md

-# NLP-Word-Translation
+# English to Hindi Language Translation with NLP

-Word Translation from English to French
+English to Hindi Language Translation using a Seq2Seq model of Encdoer-Decoder Architecture